CivicActions/SSP-Flask/README.md

 `appendencies`, `components`, `docs`, `docx` and `frontmatter`, to the rendered directory, or let SSP Flask create the rendered directory and create all new files there.

-If you use the `v2.0.1` tag version of the SSP Toolkit, the files are structured to work with SSP Flask.
+If you use the `simplified` branch of the SSP Toolkit, the files are structured to work with SSP Flask.

 ## Usage